gsbdarc/intro_to_yens_2024/docs/7_running_code.md

 ### Running Serial R Script on the Command Line
 If you want to simply run the script, you can do so from the command line.

+{: .important }
-{% include important.html content="Because this R code uses multiprocessing and the yens are a shared computing environment, we need to be careful about how R sees and utilizes the shared cores on the yens." %}
+Because this R code uses multiprocessing and the yens are a shared computing environment, we need to be careful about how R sees and utilizes the shared cores on the yens.

 We never use `detectCores()` function on the shared systems, so instead, we will hard code the number of cores for